scikit-learn-contrib/scikit-matter/docs/source/selection.rst

 Data Sub-Selection
 ============================

-:sklearn-COSMO: contains two feature and sample selection modules corresponding to CUR selection and Farthest Point Sampling.
+This module contains two feature and sample selection modules corresponding to CUR selection and Farthest Point Sampling.
 Each method can be modified to include aspects of supervised methods using the `mixing` parameter (0 - 1), where `mixing = 1` corresponds to traditional, unsupervised CUR and FPS.
-These methods are the focus of `Imbalzano [2018] <https://aip.scitation.org/doi/10.1063/1.5024611>` and Cersonsky [2021] (forthcoming).
+These methods are the focus of `Imbalzano [2018] <https://aip.scitation.org/doi/10.1063/1.5024611>`_ and Cersonsky [2021] (forthcoming).

 .. _CUR-api: